OJ17/things-I-learned-wiki/docs/Improvement/what-not-to-do/what-to-avoid.md

 It's really fucking easy to lie to yourself about this.
 REALLY easy.

-For me I realised that I was almost unconsciously spending upwards of 20-30 hours a week on youtube, twitter, the news, and reddit combined.
+For me I realised that I was almost unconsciously spending upwards of 20-30 hours a week on YouTube, twitter, the news, and reddit combined.

 Maybe you prefer Facebook, Instagram, UFC, Football, boxing, or something else.